 Do you have any tips for entering perimenopause?
 Let us know in the comments below.

 About Dr Ornella Cappellari

 Dr Ornella Cappellari is a life science researcher with a specific interest in endocrine system and hormonal body regulation.
 She has a PhD in Human Molecular Medicine from University of Rome, works at Royal Veterinary College, and collaborates with other institutions such Manchester University and University of Bari, Italy.
-She thinks it’s pivotal to make women aware in this stage of their life of the influence of their daily choices, and that’s why she works actively on the topic for Meg’s Menopause and other charities.
+She thinks it’s pivotal to make people aware in this stage of their life of the influence of their daily choices, and that’s why she works actively on the topic for Meg’s Menopause and other charities.